Ergodic Risk Measures: Towards a Risk-Aware Foundation for Continual Reinforcement Learning: Numerical Experiments

 As per Section \ref{cvar}, the CVaR risk measure can be formulated as the continual learning objective \eqref{eq_cvar_1}, which is displayed below as Equation \eqref{eq_cvar_1_appendix} for convenience:

-That is, we aimed to optimize the (left-tail) conditional value-at-risk associated with the limiting per-step reward distribution induced when following stationary policy \(\pi_t\).
+In other words, we aimed to optimize the (left-tail) conditional value-at-risk associated with the limiting per-step reward distribution induced when following stationary policy \(\pi_t\).
 More specifically, our aim was to optimize the CVaR objective \eqref{eq_cvar_1_appendix} in two continual learning tasks via the \emph{RED CVaR Q-learning} algorithm proposed in \citet{Rojas2025-bf}.
-In particular, the RED CVaR Q-learning algorithm was designed to optimize the CVaR associated with the long-run per-step reward distribution of an average-reward MDP, which precisely corresponds to the continual learning objective \eqref{eq_cvar_1_appendix}.
+Importantly, the RED CVaR Q-learning algorithm was designed to optimize the CVaR associated with the long-run per-step reward distribution of an average-reward MDP, which precisely corresponds to the continual learning objective \eqref{eq_cvar_1_appendix}.
 The RED CVaR Q-learning algorithm (Algorithm \ref{alg_cvar_1}) is shown below:

 In terms of the two continual learning tasks considered in this work, we considered two continual variations of the \emph{red-pill blue-pill (RPBP)} task \citep{Rojas2025-bf}.
 More specifically, in the regular (non-continual) RPBP task, an agent, at each time step, can take either a ‘red pill’, which takes them to the ‘red world’ state, or a ‘blue pill’, which takes them to the ‘blue world’ state.
 Each state has its own characteristic per-step reward distribution, such that for a sufficiently low CVaR parameter, \(\tau\), the red world state has a reward distribution with a lower (worse) mean but a higher (better) CVaR compared to the blue world state.
 That is, in the regular RPBP task, for a sufficiently low CVaR parameter, \(\tau\), we would expect a risk-neutral agent to learn a policy that prefers to stay in the blue world, and a risk-averse agent to learn a policy that prefers to stay in the red world.